micro-nova/AmpliPi/docs/manuals/streamer/INSTALLATION.md

 # Installation
 ## Overview
 It's time to power on your AmpliPro Streamer and try it out.
-To avoid damaging the unit, please read through this guide before installing and powering your AmpliPro unit!
+To avoid damaging the unit, please read through this guide before installing and powering your AmpliPro Streamer!

 ## Mounting and Placement